SmartEVSE/SmartEVSE-3/docs/configuration.md

 For the specification of the REST API, see [REST API](REST_API.md)

 # MQTT API
 Your SmartEVSE can now export the most important data to your MQTT-server.
 Just fill in the configuration data on the webserver and the data will automatically be announced to your MQTT server.
-Note that because the configuration data is transported to the SmartEVSE via the URL, special characters are not allowed.

 You can easily show all the MQTT topics published:
 ```